EBU In-Service Assessment

 EBU Written Examination

-The purpose of the EBU Written Examination is to determine whether the candidate demonstrates a minimum level of knowledge as defined by the EBU Examination Committee and required for the safe practice of urology.
+The purpose of the EBU Online Written Examination is to determine whether the candidate demonstrates the minimum level of knowledge recognised by the EBU Examination Committee.
+The examination consists of 100 MCQ on the entire range of urological topics including basic science, and must be completed within 2 hours.

 Successful candidates receives a Certificate of successful Completion.
 Participation gives right to 2 CME credits (category 3).